 In 1962, he joined the Royal Observer Corps, the unit whose job it was in the Cold War to carry out nuclear reporting tasks in underground bunkers.
 He retired in 1975 after 13 years’ service.

-In a bold mid-life move, he gave up commerce altogether and was selected for a late-entry post in the civil service, working for six years in the Welsh Office, until lured to London for the job of Speaker’s Secretary in London, advising George Thomas and Bernard Weatherill and helping them identify the MPs.
+In a bold mid-life move, he gave up commerce altogether and was selected for a late-entry post in the civil service, working for six years in the Welsh Office, until lured to London for the job of Speaker’s Secretary in London, advising George Thomas and Bernard Weatherill, and running the Speaker’s office.

 With the post came a handsome flat in the Palace of Westminster, overlooking the Thames and almost beneath Big Ben, and a ceremonial uniform that included knee breeches.
 Rather than stockings, he chose to wear two pairs of tights to keep out the cold and obscure the hair on his legs.